artsiomshvedko/f/README.md

 - If the specified key does not exist, the provided $value is returned and stored in the cache.

 **Parameters**<br>
-- path – Path to the INI file.
+- path – Path to the file.
 - section – INI section name.
 - key – Key within the section.
 - value – Default value to use if the key does not exist.